LibraryOfCongress/api.congress.gov/Documentation/MembersEndpoint.md

             - The Congress during which the specified leadership position was held by the member.
           - `<current>` (e.g., False)
             - Indicator whether the leadership position is currently held by the member.
 NOTE: This value may change from True to False during a Congress.
-            - Possible values are True or False.
+            - Possible values are "True" or "False".

   - `<sponsoredLegislation>`
-    - Parent container for legislation sponsored by member.
+    - Container for legislation sponsored by member.
 The `<sponsoredLegislation>` container will include the following:

       - `<count>` (e.g., 1753)
         - The total number of measures sponsored by the member.